kiptuidenis/jaseci-learning/assignments/codebase_genius/README.md

 Codebase Genius is an AI-powered code analysis tool that helps developers understand and navigate complex codebases.
 It uses advanced language models and static analysis to provide insights into your code repository.

 ## Features
-- Repository analysis and code understanding
+- Python and Jac Repository analysis and code understanding
 - AI-powered code documentation generation
 - Code structure visualization
 - Intelligent code search and navigation